ovh/cds/docs/content/docs/concepts/files/environment-syntax.md

 ➜  ~ cdsctl environment import
 ```

-The files can also relies in your git repositories if your workflow definition is [stored in your git repository]({{< relref "../../tutorials/init_workflow_with_cdsctl/" >}}).
+The files can also lie in your git repositories if your workflow definition is [stored in your git repository]({{< relref "../../tutorials/init_workflow_with_cdsctl/" >}}).

 ## Usage in a pipeline

-While running a pipeline attached to this environment, you can manipulate those variables in too ways.
+While running a pipeline attached to this environment, you can manipulate those variables in too ways:

  * From the interpolation engine using `{{.cds.env.MyStringVariable}}`
  * From the environment variables using